adonisjs/v5-docs/content/guides/views/templating-syntax.md

 </script>
 ```

-## Escaping curly braces
+## Ignoring curly braces

-You can escape the curly braces from getting parsed by prefixing the `@` symbol.
-This is usually helpful, when you are using edge to generate the markup for another template engine and want edge to ignore parsing of certain mustache braces.
+You can instruct edge to ignore curly braces by prefixing the `@` symbol.
+This is usually helpful, when you are using edge to generate the markup for another template engine.

 ```edge
 Hello @{{ username }}